Shakespeare’s Globe 2013 season

 Shakespeare’s Globe, with Dromgoole at the helm, inspires and fills a 1700-seat theatre with immense regularity because of its diverse, inspirational look at old and new works.
 The 2013 season promises nothing less – 400 years exactly since the day the original Globe Theatre burned down, it is set alight again with talent and promising productions.
 If you’re not planning on a trip to London’s South Bank this spring/summer, we implore you to think again.

-For further information and to book, click here.
+For further information or to book visit the Globe’s website here.